 - “The rate of change is not going to slow down any time soon.
 If anything, competition in most industries will probably speed up even more in the next few decades.”

-Publications and books by John Kotter et al.
+Books and publications by John Kotter

 - 2010.
 Buy-In: Saving Your Good Idea from Getting Shot Down.
 Harvard Business Review Press.